robinbryce/rkvst-public-notary-example/README.md

-# SvelteKit demoing an RKVST platform integration & NFT Storage.
+# SvelteKit demo: An RKVST platform integration & use of NFT Storage.

 ## What is the RKVST ?